 Like hydro, the control of nutrition is more precise, and it is possible to install a semi-hydro system with automatic watering.

 A beginner can get started with growing cannabis plants in coco once the basics of growing weed are acquired.
 However, coconut cultivation has some specificities that are worth bearing in mind.

 The importance of using fertilizers at each irrigation

 Because the substrate does not contain nutrients, the grower must regularly feed the plants via a nutrient solution dosed precisely according to the stage of development of the plant.
 It is advisable to start adding fertilizer as soon as the first pair of leaves appear, or as soon as the cuttings are potted.

 Be careful, however, to start with low dosages so as not to burn the plant, as this will mess with the nutrient uptake.
 Especially during the seedling stage, when your plants have little plant and root matter to consume the nutrients.

 The significance of DTW (Drain To Waste)

 The drain is what flows under the pot during watering.
-A DTW watering means the drain will be thrown away.
-This is the case with manual watering or with an open automatic watering system (see below for more info)
+DTW watering means the drain will be thrown away.
+This is the case with manual watering or with an open automatic watering system (see below for more info).

-In coco, the volume of the drain must represent 30 percent of the amount of water/nutrient solution supplied to the plant, to avoid the accumulation of salts in the substrate (which is frequent in coco).
-If the grower brings 1 liter to the plant to drink then about 300ml of water should come out under the pot.
+When growing cannabis in coco coir, the volume of the drain must represent 30 percent of the amount of water/nutrient solution supplied to the plant, to avoid the accumulation of salts in the substrate (which is frequent in coco).
+If the grower brings 1 liter to the plant to drink, then about 300 ml of water should be drained from under the pot.